VitoBonetti/c2-setup/README.md

 ```
 #### Knows issues

-- some shortcuts do not probably works.
+- some shortcuts do not probably work.